JoshSchuster/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used by the inner function (function inside personalDice(name)) when the parameter of "name" is referenced.
+You can tell because the parameter "name" is not in the global scope.
+It is in the block level scope of the function personalDice(name).
+Each time the inner function is run by calling dansRoll() the inner function needs to go outside of its scope to define "name" (which is a parameter in the personalDice(name) function).

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The "name" parameter stays the same. "newRoll" could change each time as the inner function is called everytime "dansRoll()" is called.

 c.
 What is the lexical scope of `newRoll`?

+"newRoll" has access to "name" as it is within personalDice(name) (block level scope) as well as the global scope.

 ### Task 3 - Stretch Goals